Kösem Sultan: Reign of Osman II

-Osman's first act as sultan was to take power away from Mustafa's supporters, as well as those who had secured his accession and planned to rule over him.
+Sultan Osman's first act as sultan was to take power away from Mustafa's supporters, as well as those who had secured his accession and planned to rule over him.
 As a result, Kösem and her eight children and entourage were banished to the Old Palace (Eski Sarayı).
 Nevertheless, Kösem was able to maintain her haseki status and daily stipend of 1,000 aspers during her retirement.
 While at the Old Palace, she had the opportunity to meet Safiye Sultan.

 In 1619, Osman acted against Ottoman convention by paying Kösem a three-day visit at the Old Palace and taking part in her festivities, thus showing his particular affection for her.
 He also gave Kösem the income from eight villages to the north-west of Athens; she then incorporated them into her waqf, which provided services to pilgrims traveling from Damascus to Mecca.
 Kösem may have cultivated this relationship hoping to use her influence over Osman to persuade him to spare her sons.
-Indeed, when Osman departed on the Polish campaign of 1621, he executed only Mehmed, the eldest of his younger brothers, who was not one of Kösem's sons.
-His uncle Mustafa was kept alive, as were Osman's younger brothers, protected by Kösem.
+His uncle Mustafa was kept alive, as were Osman's younger half-brothers, protected by Kösem, who were at this time not old enough to pose a threat to Osman's regime.
 However, even if their relation continued, it did not yield results for the young sultan, whose greatest weakness was not having a valide sultan to lobby on his behalf.
-He also felt uneasy about Kösem's involvement in state issues.
+He also felt uneasy with Kösem's involvement in state issues.

-In May 1622, sensing that Osman might still execute Mustafa and his younger brothers, the eunuch corps and the palace soldiery planned a counter-strike, backed by Mustafa's mother, Halime Sultan, and Kösem, who wanted her own children to ascend to the throne.
+In 1622, sensing that Osman might still execute Mustafa and his younger brothers, the eunuch corps and the palace soldiery planned a counter-strike, backed by Mustafa's mother, Halime Sultan, and Kösem, who wanted her own children to ascend to the throne.
 Storming into the harem, they freed Mustafa from confinement in the Kafes.
 As for Osman, aged only seventeen, he was imprisoned in Yedikule, then strangled by members of the Janissary corps on 20 May 1622, largely through the efforts of Halime.